 The reputation and status of the Henry Dunant Memorial Moot Court Competition has grown steadily since its inception in 2001.
-The national Moot Court has grown to include more than 60 teams representing universities across India.
-The success of the competition prompted the ICRC, in collaboration with its partner organization for this activity, the ISIL, to expand the Moot Court beyond India in 2005.
-As a result, in 2005, the Henry Dunant Moot Court Competition was expanded to include a regional competition, drawing teams from countries across South Asia.
+The national Moot Court has grown to include more than 60 teams, representing universities from across India.
+The success of the competition prompted the ICRC, in collaboration with its partner organisation for this activity, the ISIL, to expand the Moot Court beyond India in 2005.
+As a result, the Henry Dunant Moot Court Competition was expanded to include a regional competition, drawing teams from countries across South Asia between 2005 and 2022.
+South Asia rounds will not be organised in 2023.